LambdaHack/LambdaHack/PLAYING.md

 commands are listed below.
 None of them takes hero time.

                key       command
-               ESC       cancel action or bring up the Main Menu RET       accept choice
-               TAB       cycle among party actors on the level SHIFT-TAB cycle among party actors in the dungeon
+               TAB       cycle among party members on the level SHIFT-TAB cycle among party members in the dungeon
                *         target monster
-               +         select actor
-               -         deselect actor
+               +         swerve targeting line
+               -         unswerve targeting line
                /         target position
-               =         select all actors on level
-               P         display previous messages
+               =         select (or deselect) a party member P         display previous messages
                S         mark smell
                T         mark suspect terrain
                V         mark visible area
                [         target next shallower level
                ]         target next deeper level
-               _         deselect all actors on level
-               {         target 10 levels shallower
+               _         deselect (or select) all on the level {         target 10 levels shallower
                }         target 10 levels deeper
-               CTRL-'+'  swerve targeting line
-               CTRL-'-'  unswerve targeting line
                0--9      pick a new leader anywhere in the dungeon

 Commands for saving and exiting the current game, starting a new game, etc.,